We answer some of your most pressing questions on COVID-19 life with a newborn…

 Can I still co-sleep with my baby?

-If you're feeling unwell, the Lullaby Trust advises that your baby should sleep in their cot or Moses basket in the same room as you.
+Even if you're feeling unwell, the Lullaby Trust advises that your baby should sleep in their cot or Moses basket in the same room as you.
 This is because when your body is fighting an infection, you might sleep more deeply and not be as responsive as when you are well (Lullaby Trust, 2020).

 Read more about their safe sleep recommendations here.